3051 Leestown Road

 Lion’s Club Pavilion

 The Lion’s Club Pavilion has a main room of approximately 7,000 square feet and will accommodate approximately 250 people (seated).
-All tables and chairs are provided for indoor use only.
 Outside of the pavilion is a 4,000 square foot covered area with a stage.
 This building also has multi-fixture restrooms.
 The Lions Club Pavilion is an ideal local for large meetings and organization gatherings, dinners and banquets.
 For rental information, contact Parks & Recreation at (859) 288-2972.

 Masterson Station Park Equestrian Program